Preserving pollinators, protecting our food

 - We employ local and non-profit extraction services instead of insecticides when bee colonies need to be relocated to safer locations.

 - We eliminated the use of herbicides containing glyphosate in the landscaping at our Sacramento County buildings.
-We regularly evaluates available weed control alternatives in our Integrated Vegetation Management program and we work to minimize the use of herbicides throughout our system.
+We regularly evaluate available weed control alternatives in our Integrated Vegetation Management program and we work to minimize the use of herbicides throughout our system.